Aratek_logo

 Once a digital identity is enrolled and established, its authenticity needs to be confirmed each time it's utilized.
 Whether it's accessing your mobile devices, logging into your online account, or verifying your identity to use financial services, authentication steps in like a trusted friend, ensuring that you are indeed the person behind your digital identity.

-Imagine you're opening an online bank account.
+Imagine you are opening an online bank account.
 Here's how the three processes unfold:

-1. Identification (Enrollment): The bank asks you to provide personal information (such as name, date of birth, social security number, etc.).
+1. Enrollment: The bank asks you to provide personal information (such as name, date of birth, social security number, etc.).
 You also select a unique username and set a password.
 This process, akin to filling out your initial application, creates your unique digital identity in the banking system.

 2. Verification: The bank then needs to ensure that the digital identity created corresponds to a real-world person.
 The bank cross-checks the information you provided (like the social security number) with external trusted sources or databases (such as a government database).
 If the information matches, your identity is verified.
 The bank may also ask for a scanned copy of your government-issued ID or use a video call for further confirmation.